ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 ## Get Help

-If you have questions or need help regarding {{ model }}, consider creating a topic in the [COSIMA category of the ACCESS Hive Forum](https://forum.access-hive.org.au/c/cosima/29).<br>
+If you have questions or need help regarding {{ model }}, consider creating a topic in the [COSIMA category of the ACCESS-Hive Forum](https://forum.access-hive.org.au/c/cosima/29).<br>
 For assistance on how to request help from ACCESS-NRI, follow the [guidelines on how to get help](/about/user_support/#still-need-help).

 <custom-references>